Rise-Vision/rise-data-rss/README.md

 - **id**: ( string ): Unique HTMLElement id.
 - **label**: (string): Assigns the label to use for the instance of the component in Template Editor.
 - **feed-url**: (string / required): The url to the RSS feed to be used for this instance.
 - **max-items**: (number / optional): The maximum number of elements to retrieve from the RSS feed.
-If the attribute is empty or zero, all the elements are retrieved.
-Defaults to 25.
+If the attribute is empty or zero, all the elements, up to the maximum, are retrieved.
+Defaults to 25, which is also the maximum.
 - **non-editable**: ( empty / optional ): If present, it indicates this component is not available for customization in the Template Editor.

 ### Events